chrisgrieser/nvim-various-textobjs/README.md

 	-- plugin only switches to visual mode when textobj found local foundURL = vim.fn.mode():find("v")

-	-- if not found, search whole buffer via urlview.nvim instead if not foundURL then
+	if not foundURL then return end
-		vim.cmd.UrlView("buffer")
-		return
-	end

 	-- retrieve URL with the z-register as intermediary vim.cmd.normal { '"zy', bang = true }